Recognition of IB programmes

 University policy index

-The university policy index [498 KB] includes self-reported policy information provided by universities to the IB through October 2015.
+The university policy index [19.8 MB] includes examples of self-reported policy information provided by universities to the IB.
+Please check with individual universities prior to college application.

 Where do IB students tend to go to university and how do they do once there?